AdityaGudimella/foundations_for_deep_learning/README.md

 should be able to bootstrap these explanations for more complex models(ex. sequences of deep models(aka RNNs)).
 This is how all good science is done.

+For an excellent historical overview of deep learning, I would recommend reading

 ## Classics:
 1. Learning Deep Generative Models(Salakhutdinov 2015.
 Annual Review of Statistics and Its Application. )
 2. Uncertainty in Deep Learning(Yarin Gal 2017.
 University of Cambridge.)